9 Ways To Start Eating Healthier Without Effort

 1. Eat from small plates

-The larger the plate, the larger the serving.
+The serving size increases with the size of the plate.
 Therefore, you will also eat more.
 Research by Brian Wansink and a team of psychologists found that if you use a 25cm plate instead of 30cm, you will eat 22% less food in a year.

-As you read this, you might be thinking, “I can just put less on a big plate.”
-But it’s not that simple.
+As you read this, you might be thinking, "I can just put less on a big plate."
+But it's not that simple.
 And the illustration below illustrates why.
 When you eat a small portion from a large plate, you will feel like you have not eaten enough, and therefore you will think that you are not full.
 But one has only to replace the plate, and after eating, you will feel full.
-The circles in the picture below are the same, but your brain (and stomach) does not perceive them as such.
+In the image below, the circles are identical, but your brain (and stomach) does not perceive them as such.

 2. Keep water close at hand

-When you are busy with something, often without thinking, you drink a glass of soda or coffee to quench your thirst.
+When you are busy with anything, you frequently relieve your thirst by drinking a glass of soda or coffee without giving it any thought.
 But try always carrying a bottle of plain water with you.
 For example, put it on your desk at work.
-When water is always at hand, you will drink it more often than not very healthy drinks.
+When water is readily available, you will drink it more frequently than not very healthy drinks.

 3. Use tall, narrow glasses instead of short and wide glasses

-If you want to drink less alcohol or soda, use tall, narrow glasses.
+If you wish to consume less soda or booze, use tall, narrow glasses.
 Look at the picture.
-Which line you think is longer – vertical or horizontal?
+Which line you think is longer - vertical or horizontal?

 In fact, both lines are the same length.
 But our brains tend to overestimate vertical lines.
 In other words, it will seem to us that there is more drink in a tall glass than in a wide one.
 Therefore, you will drink less from a tall, narrow glass.
 Research confirms that people drink 20% less from a tall glass than from a wide glass.